Approximate Cartesian Tree Matching: an Approach Using Swaps: Preliminaries

 \begin{definition}[$CT_\tau$ Matching] Let $x$ and $y$ be two sequences of length $n$, we have $x \tauCTM y$ if:

 \end{definition}

 \figurename~\ref{fig:transposition} shows an example of sequences that $CT_\tau$ match.

-Lastly, in order to fully characterize that approximate Cartesian tree matching, we introduce the notion of reverse parent-distance of a sequence that we compute as if read from right to left.
+Lastly, in order to fully characterize the approximate Cartesian tree matching, we introduce the notion of reverse parent-distance of a sequence that we compute as if read from right to left.

 \begin{definition}[Reverse parent-distance] Given a sequence $x[1\ldots n]$, the reverse parent-distance representation of $x$ is an integer sequence $\PDG_x[1\ldots n]$, which is defined as follows:

 \end{definition}